 Previous Post: The Road From Pindaya to Nyaung Shwe in Shan State

 Skim through any tourism guide-book to Burma (i.e. Myanmar) and a handful of places make the “do not miss” category.
 Yangon, Mandalay, and Bagan are sure to be on the list.
 Another top destination somewhat less known is the Inle Lake region in Shan State.
 The main activity involves boat trips up and down the lake.
-Myanmar’s second largest, it stretches about ten kilometres from north to south and is about four kilometres wide.
+Myanmar’s second-largest, it stretches about ten kilometers from north to south and is about four kilometers wide.
 Four meters (15′) is apparently its deepest point.
 As well as the lake itself, there are shore visits to various villages, crafts cottages, temples and stupas, and the local markets whose locations rotate on a five-day cycle.

 We arrived in Nyaung Shwe by road from Mandalay, after a two-day visit to Kalaw and a detour up to Pindaya to see The Cave of the Ten Thousand (almost!)
 Buddhas.
 The ramshackle town of Nyaung Shwe has grown into the unofficial center of the Inle lake tourism economy.
 As you enter the Inle Lake zone, there is a 12,500 kyat (about $10.
 U.S.) visitors’ fee to pay.
 In town, a wide range of accommodation, numerous restaurants, and tourist agencies line the streets.